 Underlying these changes in relative power, the patterns of interdependence within the Atlantic area are also undergoing changes.
-The Atlantic area are also undergoing intraregional trade shares of more than 60% (UNCOMTRADE), and a dense network of flows of people, investment and other financial flows, and knowledge.
+The Atlantic area37 is obviously still highly interdependent, representing more than 50% of world GDP, showing intraregional trade shares of more than 60% (UNCOMTRADE), and a dense network of flows of people, investment and other financial flows, and knowledge.
 When looking at the movement of people, we even notice that the Atlantic has increased its share of world migrants (from 47% to 49%), while its share of the global population has remained stable (World Bank, WDI).
 There are signs, however, that the relative weight of the distinct economic centers is gradually changing.
 For example, contrary to the EU and the U.S., South America and Africa have increased their share in world exports over the last decade, from 2.5% to 3.3% and from 1.3% to 1.5% respectively.
 Import figures show a similar development.
 The composition of trade flows is also undergoing some changes.
 New transatlantic flows of people and goods (legal and illegal) are reconfiguring the Atlantic.
-The creation of transnational networks of migrants and transnational criminal organizations has been well documented.
+The creation of transnational networks of migrants and transnational criminal organizations has been well documented.38

-The Atlantic area is defined here for statistical purposes as the set of countries with an Atlantic coast.
+37 The Atlantic area is defined here for statistical purposes as the set of countries with an Atlantic coast.